guiliberali/Learning-from-Big-Data-Module-1-2022/README.md

 ```
 .
 ├── README.md            # this readme file
-├── intro to R markdown  # A survival guide to get you familiar with Rmarkdown
+├── intro to R markdown  # a survival guide to get you familiar with Rmarkdown
-└── lectures                     # R markdown files with the materials used in our sessions
+└── lectures             # a markdown files with the materials used in our sessions
-└── assignment 1            # R markdown file for the assignment of module 1
+└── assignment 1         # the markdown file for the assignment of module 1
-└── data                           # All data files used in module 1, including assignment, lectures and tutorials
+└── data                 # all data files used in module 1, including data for the assignment, lectures, and tutorials

 ```